 - Fractures.
 There are 27 bones in each of your hands – breaking any one of them can be extremely painful and debilitating.
 Hand fractures need a lot of time for recovery and may require surgery and physical therapy to restore health and range of motion.
 The most common causes of hand fractures are falls and crushing accidents.

 - Dislocations.
 A dislocated thumb or finger takes place when the bones in the hand are moved from their normal position.
-These painful injuries, which may occur during a fall, a jam, or a machinery accident, require the immediate care of a doctor.
+These may occur during a fall, a jam, or a machinery accident, and require the immediate care of a doctor.

 - Amputations and detachments.
 The most serious type of hand injury is the amputation of the thumb, a finger, or the hand.
 These injuries also most often affect those with industrial jobs who work with machinery.
-These injuries not only require emergency medical help, but could also permanently affect a worker’s ability to continue his or her career.
+They not only require emergency medical help but could also permanently affect a worker’s ability to continue his or her career.

 Common Repetitive Motion Wrist and Hand Injuries